hyperledger/indy-hipe/text/messaging-protocol/README.md

 ```

 * The `id` attribute of the base message is required and is a nonce used to correlate the connection request.
-* The `type` attribute of the base message is required.
-The actual type value provided above will be defined in a future hipe.
+* The `type` attribute is a required string value (following the structure outlined by a future HIPE on message
-* The endpoint `endpoint` is a structure that contains either `ha` and `vk`, or just a DID that will be resolved to the
+  types) and denotes that the received message is a connection offer.
-  corresponding `ha` and `vk` attributes from the public ledger.
-Alice can use a DID so Bob can retrieve her url+vk on
+* The `endpoint` attribute is a structure that contains either `uri` and `verkey` or just a DID that will be resolved to
-  the Sovrin ledger, or directly share a url+vk if she prefers not to use the ledger.
+  a corresponding `uri` and `verkey` attributes from the public ledger.
-    * `ha`, the url of the host address (or other location, if not using http/https) to provide a destination.
+    * `did`: public did that can resolve to a URI and verification key.
-    * `vk`, verification key (aka public key, verkey) to encrypt the message so that only the autorized person can decrypt it.
+    * `uri`: URI of the endpoint to which a connection request and future messages will be sent.
-    * `did`, public did that can resolve to a url and vk.
+    * `verkey`: verification key used to encrypt traffic to this endpoint.

 ### 2. Connection Request